-Understanding sexual violence in society
+Understanding sexual violence in our society

 How to support survivors

-How to take action to help end sexual violence!
+How to take action to help end sexual violence

 As a result, students are empowered to speak out against rape culture, advocate for consent culture, and make informed decisions about recourse if sexual violence takes place.
 Register to preview the curriculum here and learn about our impact here.

 Contact us to learn more about hosting Change the Talk at your school or youth group.
 The program is accessible and flexible in order to meet the unique needs of each partner.
 Change the Talk has two main models of implementation:

 1. Our staff will train Peer Educators at your school or youth group to become subject experts and deliver the workshop to their peers.
 This is an opportunity for students to strengthen leadership skills and gain community service hours.